TechFusionMasters/DelegatR/documents/migration-notes.md

 ## What V1 does not include (and how to adapt)

-MediatorKit V1 intentionally excludes some capabilities to keep execution predictable and the surface area small:
+DelegatR V1 intentionally excludes some capabilities to keep execution predictable and the surface area small:

 - **No streaming request model**
   - If you need streaming results, consider modeling streaming as a separate abstraction in your application layer.